JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 ---

-The [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) paper has been a hot topic ever since it has made a splash as Best Paper of NeuralIPS 2018.
+The [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) paper has been a hot topic even before it made a splash as Best Paper of NeuralIPS 2018.
 By mixing ordinary differential equations and neural networks they were able to improve training speeds and accuracy over ResNet.
 Now with the floodgates opened causing a merge of differential equations merging with machine